 Backtesting Your Forex Strategy With Advanced Programs

 If you aren’t a fan of MetaTrader or TradingView, there are a range of other programs and tools out there to help traders in testing their strategies.
-I have actually tested each and every tool and compiled a handy list, if you’re interested in comparing and contrasting.
+I have actually tested each and every tool and compiled a handy listOpens in a new tab.

 The best backtesting tools in 2023 are: